jakob-bagterp/index-now-for-python/docs/reference/sitemap-filter/change-frequency.md

 ---
-title: Documentation of Change Frequency Filter Options
+title: Documentation of Change Frequency Options
 description: Learn how to use change frequency options to filter URLs from a sitemap before submitting them in bulk to IndexNow.
-Includes code examples for both beginners and advanced users.
+Includes code examples for beginners and advanced users.
 tags:
     - Documentation
     - Tutorial